-According to the Terminix overtime lawsuit, a policy is enforced at all Terminix locations that denies the plaintiff and other class members compensation paid out at time and a half for hours worked beyond 40 in a workweek.
+According to the Terminix overtime lawsuit, the Terminix pay policy is enforced at all Terminix locations that denies the plaintiff and other class members compensation paid out at time and a half for hours worked beyond 40 in a workweek.

 Not all employees are entitled to overtime after crossing the 40 hour threshold, however.
 The plaintiff argues the company misclassified him and others to avoid having to pay.

 The Terminix lawsuit alleges that pest control technicians have to work numerous hours off the clock at the insistence and direction of their employer but they are never compensated for performing these services.